 Will It Sag Along the Edges?

-The Wave Hybrid has a stronger support system of pocketed coils encased in high-density polyfoam.
-The coils provide better overall stability than the high-density foam found in the Wave, and the foam encasement offers extra reinforcement to the perimeter.
+The Wave Hybrid has a support system of pocketed coils encased in high-density polyfoam.
+The coils provide strong overall stability, and the high-density foam encasement offers extra reinforcement to the perimeter.
 However, edge support is still somewhat lacking for the Wave Hybrid compared to other innerspring and hybrid models.
-This is partially due to the bed's medium feel because softer beds tend to sink more than firmer ones.
+This is partially due to the bed's medium feel, as softer beds tend to sink more than firmer ones.

 Is It Good for Sex?

-The Wave Hybrid is comparable to the Wave in terms of suitability for sex.
-Couples won't feel as much springiness from the coils as they might on another hybrid model, and this is due to the Wave Hybrid's thick comfort layers, but the latex gives the surface a little extra bounciness.
+When it comes to the coil system, couples won't feel as much springiness from the coils as they might on another hybrid model, and this is due to the Wave Hybrid's thick comfort layers.

 What About Off-gassing?

-What Type of Sleeper Is the Casper Wave Mattress Best for?
+What Type of Sleeper Is the Casper Wave Hybrid Mattress Best for?

 Every mattress caters to different types of sleepers in terms of sleep position, body type, and firmness preferences.
 You might love one mattress and find another completely uncomfortable, and this is due to materials and design features that make beds better suited to some people than others.

-First, let's see how the Wave and Wave Hybrid perform with different sleep positions.
+First, let's see how the Wave Hybrid perform with different sleep positions.

-- Side Sleepers: Although body weight is also a factor, the best sleeper ratings for the Wave and Wave Hybrid come from side sleepers.
-Both mattresses have softer feels and thick comfort layers that conform very closely.
+- Side Sleepers: Although body weight is also a factor, the best sleeper ratings for the Wave Hybrid come from side sleepers.
+The mattress has a softer feel and thick comfort layers that conform very closely.
 For side sleepers, this means more padding for the shoulders and hips, which can help align the spine and reduce pressure throughout the body.
 Side sleepers tend to prefer softer mattresses than those who use other sleep positions.

-- Combination Sleepers: If you are a combination sleeper and sometimes sleep on your stomach, you'll probably find the Wave and Wave Hybrid uncomfortable.
-This is due to their softer feels, as stomach sleepers often need firmer beds to support their bodies and prevent them from sagging too deeply.
+- Combination Sleepers: If you are a combination sleeper and sometimes sleep on your stomach, you'll probably find the Wave Hybrid uncomfortable.
+This is due to its softer feel, as stomach sleepers often need firmer beds to support their bodies and prevent them from sagging too deeply.
 Combination back and side sleepers will probably feel more comfortable, provided they do not find the mattress too soft due to their weight.

-- Back Sleepers: The Wave and Wave Hybrid are good choices for back sleepers.
+- Back Sleepers: The Wave Hybrid is a good choice for back sleepers.
 The foam layers conform closely to alleviate pressure points while the latex and transitional layers offer extra support.
 This ensures your torso won't sink too deeply compared to the rest of your body – but again, this also depends on your weight.

-How Does Body Weight Impact the Casper Wave Mattress' Performance?
+How Does Body Weight Impact the Casper Wave Hybrid Mattress's Performance?

-The Casper Wave and Wave Hybrid both have medium feels.
-Due to their identical comfort and transitional layers, both beds feel very similar despite their different support cores.
-As you lie down on the Wave and Wave Hybrid mattresses, you'll feel deep contouring as the polyfoam, latex, and memory foam form a cradle around your body.
+The Casper Wave Hybrid has a medium feel.
+As you lie down on the Wave Hybrid mattress, you'll feel deep contouring as the polyfoam, latex, and memory foam form a cradle around your body.
 This sensation may feel extremely comfortable or uncomfortable, depending on a few factors – including your weight.

-According to owner feedback and our own mattress testing, the Wave and Wave Hybrid offer a medium feel that is ideal for many back and side sleepers who weigh 200 pounds or less.
+According to owner feedback and our own mattress testing, the Wave Hybrid offers a medium feel that is ideal for many back and side sleepers who weigh 200 pounds or less.
 The comfort layers provide the right amount of cushioning for the shoulders and hips, resulting in even alignment and less pressure.
-If you're a side or back sleeper who weighs more than 200 pounds, then you might find the Wave and Wave Hybrid too soft and prone to sagging.
+If you're a side or back sleeper who weighs more than 200 pounds, then you might find the Wave Hybrid too soft and prone to sagging.

-The worst sleeper ratings for these mattresses come from stomach sleepers who weigh more than 200 pounds, but realistically, people who sleep on their stomach may find the bed too soft and lacking in support no matter how much they weigh.
+The worst sleeper ratings for this mattress come from stomach sleepers who weigh more than 200 pounds, but realistically, people who sleep on their stomach may find the bed too soft and lacking in support no matter how much they weigh.

 Keep in mind that everyone has individual preferences when it comes to how soft or firm a mattress feels.
-Regardless of your body type or sleep position, the Wave and Wave Hybrid are good options if you prefer a mid-level firmness with close conforming.
+Regardless of your body type or sleep position, the Wave Hybrid is a good option if you prefer a mid-level firmness with close conforming.

-Is the Casper Wave Mattress Good for Couples?
+Is the Casper Wave Hybrid Mattress Good for Couples?

-The Wave and Wave Hybrid offer some benefits for couples.
-Both mattresses isolate motion well, which can reduce nighttime disruptions for co-sleepers.
-The Wave is virtually silent, while the Wave Hybrid's coils are reasonably quiet and won't squeak loudly like the coils found in traditional innersprings.
+The Wave Hybrid offers some benefits for couples.
+The mattress isolates motion well, which can reduce nighttime disruptions for co-sleepers.
+The Wave Hybrid's coils are reasonably quiet and won't squeak loudly like the coils found in traditional innersprings.

 There are a couple of downsides for couples to consider, as well.
 One is the ease of movement, or lack thereof.
-The Wave Hybrid is a bit easier to move on than the Wave, but both beds conform closely and may restrict movement for couples in bed – especially during sex.
-Weak edge support may also force couples to sleep away from the edges, and this limits how much of the mattress you and your partner can use.
+The Wave Hybrid conforms closely and may restrict movement for couples in bed – especially during sex.
+Weaker edge support may also push couples to sleep away from the edges, which limits how much of the mattress you and your partner can use.

-What Do Customers Say About the Casper Wave Mattress?
+What Do Customers Say About the Casper Wave Hybrid Mattress?

-The Wave and Wave Hybrid have mostly earned positive ratings on the Casper website.
-The best Casper Wave reviews seem to come from owners who found their previous mattresses too firm, as well as people with regular shoulder and back pain.
-Many report better sleep on a nightly basis after switching to the Wave or Wave Hybrid.
+The Wave Hybrid has mostly earned positive ratings on the Casper website.
+The best Casper Wave Hybrid reviews seem to come from owners who found their previous mattresses too firm, as well as people with regular shoulder and back pain.
+Many report better sleep on a nightly basis after switching to the Wave Hybrid.

-Casper lists all owner reviews for each mattress model.
+Casper lists all of its owner reviews.
 You can filter the results to see reviews with any star rating, as well as the most recent reviews.

 Casper's Trial, Warranty and Shipping Policies

-You can buy the Wave and Wave Hybrid on the Casper website or at one of the company's 17 brick-and-mortar stores located in the northeastern U.S. A shorter, obsolete version of the all-foam Wave is available on Amazon.com, but current versions of the Wave or Wave Hybrid are not sold on that site at this time.
+You can buy the Wave Hybrid on the Casper website or at one of the company's 17 brick-and-mortar stores located in the northeastern U.S.

-For orders outside the contiguous U.S., the Wave and Wave Hybrid are delivered via standard ground shipping.
-The mattresses are compressed and vacuum-sealed in order to fit in the shipping boxes.
+For orders outside the contiguous U.S., the Wave Hybrid is delivered via standard ground shipping.
+The mattress is compressed and vacuum-sealed in order to fit in the shipping box.
 You may opt for this form of shipping in the contiguous U.S. if it is more convenient than White Glove delivery.
 You won't need to be at home or sign for the mattress if it is shipped this way.